ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     monitoring map, or some other log entry from the list computed in step 2 of
     {{contact-algorithm}}.
-  - Where necessary for the algorithm in {{contact-algorithm}}, a `PrefixProof` corresponding to a binary ladder.
+  - Where necessary for the algorithm in {{contact-algorithm}}, a `PrefixProof` corresponding to a monitoring binary ladder.

 Users verify the proof as described in {{contact-algorithm}}.